thuangy/stat159-fall2016-hw03/code/README.md

 # Code Files

+This folder contains the functions, scripts and tests folders, as well as the test-that.R file which launches the tests in tests/test-regression.R.

+The functions folder contains regression-functions.R, a file containing various regression functions, including RSS and RSE.

-This folder contains the eda-script.R file, which reads in the Advertising.csv dataset and computes summary statistics for TV budgets and sales.
-It also creates histograms for these variables.
+The scripts folder contains the eda-script.R file, which reads in the Advertising.csv dataset and computes summary statistics for TV, Radio, and Newspaper budgets and sales.

-The regression-script.R file also reads in the Advertising.csv dataset and performs a simple linear regression, as well as a summary for the regression, of Sales onto TV Budget.
-It also creates a scatterplot for the data with the regression line.
+It also contains the regression-script.R file which reads in the Advertising.csv dataset and performs a simple and multiple linear regressions.

+The tests folder contains test-regression.R, which has testthat tests for the regression functions in functions/regression-functions.R.